sethforprivacy/sethforprivacy.com/content/posts/community-drama-and-mobile-os.md

 author: Seth For Privacy
 authorTwitter: sethforprivacy
 date: "2021-02-19T11:57:44-05:00"
-description: 'Community drama, legal battles, slandering, and harassment takes away from the important mission of any OS like this: privacy and security.'
+summary: 'Community drama, legal battles, slandering, and harassment takes away from the important mission of any OS like this: privacy and security.'
 draft: false
 keywords: